 Ernest wrote a letter to the Police about the issue and requested the return of the materials, and gave his contact details with a requested offer to discuss the matter.
 He also discussed, at length, how the site worked, and how few password requests were ever fulfilled.
 The police didn’t contact Ernest at all.
 A copy of this first letter is included, later.

 16 November 2015

-Ed visited the courthouse to speak with the Acting Registrar about the situation.
+Ernest visited the courthouse to speak with the Acting Registrar about the situation.
 He was advised the reason he couldn’t get a copy of the search warrant request was because it was against departmental policy, and not the law.
 He can see it or approve others to see it, because the law says they must allow that.
-The Acting Registrar spoke with the police about the matter, and told Ed to go to the station right now, and they’d speak with him.
+The Acting Registrar spoke with the police about the matter, and told Ernest to go to the station right now, and they’d speak with him.

-Angered by the police officer’s total disregard for his son’s situation and welfare, and their refusal to allow him to get their lives back in order, after leaving the police station Ed returned to the Court House, to lodge a request with the court for the return of the materials seized.
+Angered by the police officer’s total disregard for his son’s situation and welfare, and their refusal to allow him to get their lives back in order, after leaving the police station Ernest returned to the Court House, to lodge a request with the court for the return of the materials seized.

 24 November 2015